 Any eligible employee of the College can participate in the tax deferred Group Supplemental Retirement Annuity(GSRA) portion of the plan.
 There are no service requirements.
 You may enroll and begin pre-tax contributions through payroll deduction at any time.

 To begin participation, you must enroll online with TIAA and provide a Salary Reduction Agreement to Human Resources.

 The Defined Contribution (DC) portion of the plan requires two benefit-eligible service years at an institution of higher learning prior to enrollment.
 The service requirement may be met at K or while employed at another institution.
 Your previous employer must complete the Verification of Service Credit form.
 5% base retirement contributions have been restored effective July 1, 2021.
-Matching contribution continuation will be determined at a later date based on economic conditions.
+Matching contributions have been restored effective July 1, 2022.

 Roth contribution option in the Defined Contribution and Tax-Deferred Annuity Retirement Plans 403(b) Beginning January 3, 2022.

 On or about January 3, 2022, your plan will offer you the option to make Roth after-tax contributions in addition to the current pretax contributions.
 With the Roth -option, taxes are paid at the time of contribution, so you have the potential to withdraw them and the amount that is earned on these contributions on a tax-free basis.
 Withdrawals of earnings after age 59½ are tax free if the distribution is taken no earlier than five years after the Roth contributions were first made.

 Additionally, you will have the opportunity to convert some (or all) of your pretax retirement plan savings (contributions and earnings) to Roth with the Roth in-plan conversion feature.